Ordisoftware/Hebrew-Calendar/README.md

 And so on from week to week to go through the Torah in a year to build a better future world for oneself, for one's family, for one's community, for one's country, for the Nations, and for the species, thanks to Pesa'h, Shavu'ot, Teru'ah, Kipurim, and Sukot.

+The generation of Parashot relating to Shabatot is not guaranteed to be scrupulous especially as the application generates dates, although based on the lunar cycle, which can sometimes vary a little from official calendars, especially if the moon omer is used and even more with the personal shabat.

 ## Keyboard shortcuts

 | Keys | Actions |